top of page

 Can we learn to empathize?

-Mark’s long-term empathy project asks these and other questions of a concept and feeling so often championed as the antidote to our troubled relationships and political rage, the solution to so many of our world’s many problems.
+Mark’s long-term empathy project asks these and other questions of a concept and feeling so often championed as the antidote to our troubled relationships and political rage, the solution to our world’s many problems.

 Want to know more?